Residential Eviction Update for Landlords - January 2021

 With a new lockdown comes new regulations, so we wanted to keep you updated.

 The Government announced on 5th November that no eviction enforcement action could occur between 11th December to 11th January, apart from serious cases.
 This restriction was due to be lifted on 11th January, but the Government has extended it until 21st February when it will be reviewed again and possibly extended further.

-- Domestic abuse or riot - 2 weeks' notice will be sufficient
+- Domestic abuse or riot - two weeks' notice will be sufficient

-- Where landlords are seeking possession as a result of antisocial behaviour - 4 weeks' notice will be sufficient
+- Where landlords are seeking possession as a result of antisocial behaviour - four weeks' notice will be sufficient

 - Where tenants are required to vacate the property as a result of failed follow up Right to Rent checks - 12 weeks' notice will be required

-If you need any advice on the above matters or anything related to residential property, please feel free to give me a call, I am always happy to help.
+If you need any advice on the above matters or anything related to residential property, please feel free to call, I am always happy to help.